d0wnvk/vega-test-task/README.md

 - executeOrders();
 - updateAccountWithNewValues();

-## Concerns I would review if I was writing a real application.
+## Concerns I would review if I was writing a real application

 Since I have a limited amount of time I have implemented several things in a simple way.
 I will name them and provide a quick explanation how it should go in real application.